Impact

 First example: What did God get out of Jesus’ death?

-Most Christians want to say “He got us,” but that is jumping straight back into a people-centered perspective!
+Most Christians want to say, “He got us,” but that is jumping straight back into a people-centered perspective!
 He also received glory, honor, praise, adoration, and obedience.
 Most Christians overlook this!
-(John 9:1-3)

 Second example: Why do you not want others to go to hell?

-Most people don’t want others to go to hell because they’ll suffer (back to a people-centered perspective).
-David talks about the praise God wouldn’t receive (Psalms 30:9).
+Most people don’t want others to go to hell because they will suffer (back to a people-centered perspective).
+David talks about the praise God would not receive (Psalms 30:9).

 Cat and Dog Theology